 Comparison group data are included to provide a context for interpreting your institution's statistics.
-If your institution did not define a custom comparison group for this report by July 13, 2018 NCES selected a comparison group for you.
+If your institution did not define a custom comparison group for this report by July 13, 2019 NCES selected a comparison group for you.
 (In this case, the characteristics used to define the comparison group appears below.)
-The Customize Data Feedback Report functionality on the IPEDS Data Center at this provided link (http://nces.ed.gov/ipeds/datacenter/) can be used to reproduce the figures in this report using different peer groups.
+The Customize Data Feedback Report functionality on the IPEDS Data Center at this provided link (https://nces.ed.gov/ipeds/datacenter/) can be used to reproduce the figures in this report using different peer groups.

 Using some of your institution's characteristics, a group of comparison institutions was selected for you.
-The characteristics include Associate's Colleges: High Career & Technical-Mixed Traditional/Nontraditional, public and enrollment of a similar size.
-This comparison group includes the following 33 institutions:
+The characteristics include Associate's Colleges: Mixed Transfer/Career & Technical-High Nontraditional, public and enrollment of a similar size.
+This comparison group includes the following 25 institutions: